Kristina01111000/lavendersite/README.md

 - need to download the pictures janet found

 -check spelling, grammar on all pages
-- added all the pictures she found
+- added all the pictures she found into media folder
+- 38 more to add to site, 25 need pictures